Danny-Smith3/Danny-Smith3/README.md

 - I enjoy playing sports such including 🏀basketball, 🏈football, and ⛳️golf
 - My favorite foods are 🍣sushi, 🍜ramen, and 🌮tacos
 - I’m currently studying 💻computer science at Purdue University
-- I am a member of the Competitive Coding Club at Purdue
 - You can reach me at smithdrsiii@gmail.com

 <!---